The circumstances surrounding the disappearance of Barbara Louise Cotton:

-Barbara was born November 10th 1965 in Tioga, North Dakota to Louise and John Cotton.
-There was a 19 year difference between the oldest child and youngest.
+Barbara Louise Cotton was born November 10th 1965 in Tioga, North Dakota to Louise (Lolley) and John Cotton.
+There was a 19 year difference between their oldest child and their youngest.
 Barbara was the 7th of 8 children.

-When Barb was about 7 years old her parents divorced and her mother, Louise, moved to Williston with the 3 youngest children.
-Barb’s brother Kent was a year older than her and Kathy was 2 years younger.
-The five older children were adults and most of them were starting families of their own.
+When Barbara, who went by Barb to most who knew her, was about 7 years old her parents divorced and her mother, Louise, moved to Williston, North Dakota with the 3 youngest children.
+Barb’s brother Kent was a year older and their sister Kathy was 2 years younger.
+The five older children were adults at this point and were already living on their own.

-As a single mother, Louise had to work a lot to make ends meet and there wasn’t much money leftover after bills.
-When they moved to Williston, the children had a babysitter for a couple years but, eventually the children were expected to take care of themselves and each other while Louise was away at work.
+As a single mother, Louise had to work a lot to make ends meet and there wasn’t much money leftover after paying bills.
+When they moved to Williston, the children had a babysitter for a couple of years but, eventually the children were expected to take care of themselves and each other while Louise was working.
 They had to grow up fast.
-Faster than Louise would have preferred.
-However, their mother had to work to keep them fed and maintain a roof over their heads..
+Faster than Louise would have preferred in some cases.
+However, she did what she had to do to keep them fed and maintain a roof over their heads.

-After 40 years, there’s only a few things that are clear… Barb has never been seen or heard from again.
-No remains have been found.
-There have been no arrests, and the people that should have been questioned immediately in 1981, apparently never were.
-The worst part is that many of them have since passed away.
-This includes everyone that Williston police has publicly said that they consider a “person of interest” .
+After 40 years, there’s only a few things that are clear.
+Barb has never been seen or heard from again.
+No remains have been found that have been matched to Barb.
+There have been no arrests made in connection with her disappearance.
+The people that should have been questioned after she disappeared, apparently never were.
+At the very least, there doesn’t seem to be any records regarding them being questioned and the worst part is that many of them have since passed away.
+This includes 2 out of the 3 individuals that Williston police have publicly named as a “person of interest” in Barb’s disappearance.

 Louise states in her call to police on April 12th that she last saw Barb in the company of a new boyfriend, named Stacey Werder, that used to wash dishes at Cakes N’ Cones.